stuartellis/stuartellis-site-hugo/content/articles/python-development-windows.md

 Use the [requests](http://docs.python-requests.org/en/master/) library for your  Web client software, such as downloading files or working with APIs.
 The HTTP support in the Python standard library is for low-level code.

 If you need to get information from Websites that do not provide an API, use [Scrapy](https://doc.scrapy.org).
-You can then extract content from the pages with the [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/) library.
+You can then extract content from the pages with the [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/) library.

 # Accessing Databases #